bruceLeeO/web-components/README.md

 Learn to manipulate the DOM and add functions to all previous web component projects above such as validating user input, add functions to the calculator, add functions to the product-listing page such as adding and removing product from shopping cart, and add functions to the color picker form.

+### `style-guide-driven-development`

+Learn about pattern or style guide driven approach in developing website and its ui components.
+Introduced to the [Pattern-Primer-Jekyll](https://github.com/opattison/Pattern-Primer-Jekyll "Pattern-Primer-Jekyll") repository, where we we see first hand how pattern or style guide is created.
+Since the repository is highly customizable, it is a good starting point for those who want to expand on or create their own pattern or style guide.
+We have, in fact, gone in that direction and the result is our very own [home-grown, generic style guide](https://bruceleeo.github.io/ "Home grown, generic style guide") which currently is being developed.

 ### `mastering-html`

 Learn HTML5 and create a semantic html structure using `html`, `head`, `body`, `header`, and `footer` tags.